Notes on solving and playing peg solitaire on a computer: Online games and software

-I have created a Javascript game \cite{BellNL} for playing peg solitaire on the 10, 15 and 21-hole triangular boards.
-This game can begin from any starting vacancy, and the program will point out all jumps which lead to winning or losing board positions.
-The game can be specified as either a complement problem (the user must finish with one peg at the location of the original hole), or the general problem with a one peg finish anywhere on the board.
-The algorithm used to identify winning and losing board positions is the algorithm \texttt{boardIsSolvable()} in this paper converted to Javascript.
+I have created a Javascript game \cite{BellNL} for playing peg solitaire on the 10, 15 and 21-hole triangle boards, as well as the 12 and 18-hole truncated triangle boards.
+The game can begin from any starting vacancy, and the program will point out all bad jumps which leave the set of winning board positions (when a user hovers over a peg that can make a jump, the GUI indicates this by turning that peg into a bomb).
+The game can be specified as either a complement problem or the general problem with a one peg finish anywhere on the board.
+The algorithm used to identify winning board positions is the algorithm \texttt{problemIsSolvable()} in this paper converted to Javascript.
+This program can also find a solution from any (solvable) intermediate board position by testing jumps chosen at random.

-The source files for this paper include the following files:
+The \href{http://arxiv.org/src/0903.3696v4/anc}{ancillary files} for this paper include the following directories:

-\begin{itemize} \item \texttt{Triangle10Winning.txt} -- a text file of the board positions $\mathcal{\winning}_n$, given in Table~\ref{table4}.
-Note: Each file \texttt{Triangle??Winning.txt} contains two versions of the solution sets $\mathcal{\winning}_n$.
-First, a version for identifying winning board positions in the ``finish anywhere" problem (\#2) using the algorithm \texttt{problemIsSolvable()}.
-Second, an \textit{indexed} version as described in Section 6, which is slightly larger due to the symmetry degeneracy.
-These sets can be used to identify winning board positions for any complement problem (\#1) as well as the ``finish anywhere" problem (\#2) using the more complex algorithm \texttt{boardIsSolvable()}.
-Each set is sorted by index (if present), then by code.
-On this 10 hole board the two versions are identical so the same sets appear twice.

-\item \texttt{Triangle15Winning.txt} -- a text file of the board positions $\mathcal{\winning}_n$ for the 15-hole triangular board.
-This is given as a single set subdivided by index.
-The array \texttt{End[index]} (summarized by Table~\ref{table5}) shows where the end of the codes for each index occurs.
-The function \texttt{boardIsSolvable()} shows how this information is used.